Le Grand Kallé et l'African Jazz: 1960: First European tour

 African Jazz arrived in Brussels on 30 January, becoming the first Congolese musical act and rumba band to tour the city.
 Because the Round Table Conference had begun on 20 January, the band did not participate in the opening events.
 Rather than staying at the Hotel Le Plaza with the Congolese delegation, they lodged in a family guesthouse on 52 Rue de l'Association.
-The band's first official performance took place on 1 February at the Hotel Le Plaza during a gala referred to as "Le Bal Congo" or "Le Bal de l'indépendance", organized by the newspaper Congo.
+The band's first official performance took place on 1 February at the Hotel Le Plaza during a gala referred to as "Le Bal Congo" or "Le Bal de l'indépendance", which was organized by the newspaper Congo.
 Attendees included Congolese and Belgian political figures, African students, diplomats, athletes, and members of the African diaspora.
 The Flemish public television service filmed the event.
 After opening speeches by Philippe and Thomas Kanza, African Jazz performed "Indépendance Cha Cha", prompting immediate enthusiasm and filling the dance floor.
 Delegates, including Patrice Lumumba and Joseph Kasavubu, welcomed their inclusion in the song's lyrics.
 The band members were astonished that Belgian television and numerous European journalists were eager to record and interview them.
 They played until dawn and gained unprecedented visibility among Belgian audiences.
 African Jazz remained in Europe for three months, performing regularly for Congolese delegates at the Hotel Le Plaza and giving public concerts at venues such as Le Dauphin Royal in Schaerbeek, where they developed a strong fandom.

-Roger Izeidi (left) and Vicky Longomba (right) speaking with a Belgian woman during the band's 1960 tour in Brussels.